solana-labs/cluster/README.md

 ### Common Machine Setup

-Once the machine is created, ssh into it from the GCE web ssh feature and:
+Once the machine is created, ssh into it as your normal user and:
 ```
 $ sudo apt-get update
 $ sudo apt-get install vim